 In addition, the incremental risk charge and the equity event VaR figures quantify the risk of deterioration in creditworthiness and event risks in trading book positions.
 Equity event VaR is conceptually part of the historical simulation taking into account empirical equity events over long observation periods.
 It is a component in the regulatory VaR calculation and included in the values of the following table EU MR3.
-Commerzbank does not have an internal model for correlation trading activities.

 The incremental risk charge is based on the credit VaR model with historical data for rating migration and default probabilities and for recovery factors.
 The model shows current gains and losses on positions in the event of rating changes.
 In addition, in calculating the incremental risk charge, assumptions are made regarding liquidity (average regrouping/liquidity horizon).
 These liquidity horizons are set on a portfolio-specific basis, taking into account market structure and activity and concentrations of positions.
-Table EU MR3 shows the market risks in the trading book as per Article 455 d) CRR as of 31 December 2021:
+The incremental risk charge increased from \in 31m compared to the end of 2021 to \notin 39m.